DBC Lesser Spotted Woodpecker

 The DBC will provide willing volunteers with sites that are suitable to their geographical preferences, then we would ask willing volunteers to attend the site on dry days, sunny is best and with as little wind as possible.
-The DBC will also provide details on surrounding woodland areas where it is suspected may hold Lesser Spotted Woodpeckers if previously occupied nearby sites turn out not to produce birds.
+The DBC will also provide details on surrounding woodland areas which it is suspected may hold Lesser Spotted Woodpeckers if previously occupied nearby sites turn out not to produce birds.

 Aims of the Survey

 The Durham survey will aim to cover as many sites and areas as possible where the species is known or suspected to have held territory in the past.
 If birds are found the next steps will be to try to establish whether they are holding territory and, if possible, to locate and monitor the nest.
 The approach we are following will be in line with that described by The Woodpecker Network.

 Lesser Spotted Woodpecker territories are often to be found in odd places in wooded landscapes, though typically not in the centre of mature woods (where Great Spotted Woodpeckers are likely to hold territories).
 They are more likely to select the edges of woodland or woodland fringes often in areas with high levels of dead wood or associated with wetlands.
 They can even occur close to housing developments.